-Of all the weather-related phenomena that can cause severe economic and environmental damage in the United States, droughts have historically had the greatest impact on the largest number of people, according to the National Climatic Data Center.
-But unlike hurricanes or tornadoes, which are easily identified and straightforward to classify in terms of wind speeds, droughts are much tougher to define.
+Droughts occur in nearly all types of climate.
+Of all the weather-related phenomena that can cause severe economic impacts in the United States, droughts come in second only to hurricanes, according to the National Climatic Data Center.
+But unlike hurricanes, which are easily identified and straightforward to classify in terms of wind speeds, droughts are much tougher to define.

 Definition of drought

-In simple terms, a drought is a period of unusually dry weather that persists long enough to cause environmental or economic problems, such as crop damage and water supply shortages.
-But because dry conditions develop gradually and impact different regions differently, there's no agreed upon way to pinpoint when a drought begins or ends, or to objectively assess its severity.
+Most people think of a drought as a period of unusually dry weather that persists long enough to cause problems such as crop damage and water supply shortages.
+But because dry conditions develop for different reasons, there is more than one definition of drought.

 - moderate drought (D1, PDSI between -2.0 and -2.9)

 - severe drought (D2, PDSI between -3.0 and -3.9)

 - extreme drought (D3, PDSI between -4.0 and -4.9)

 - exceptional drought (D4, PDSI between -5.0 and -5.9)